 If Group Submissions are enabled, students will be able to add group members to their submission.
 The groups can change all the way up to the deadline, but you will always be able to see everyone’s full submission history.

-If you ever wish to change any of these settings, you can access them in the Assignment sidebar under Settings.
+If you ever wish to change any of these settings, you can access them by clicking on the assignment name and going to Settings in the left sidebar.

 Deleting an assignment is possible from the Settings page.
 Upon clicking the Delete Assignment button, you will be prompted to confirm your action.